 - Drop in academic performance – Parents who are unconcerned about their children’s academic performance do not keep track of them.
 As a result, their children have less self-control.
 Permissive parents don’t expect their children to perform or set a goal for them to aim for.
 According to studies, children with permissive parents have poorer academic attainment.

-- More rash and aggressive – Parents who are permissive do not control or manage their children’s behaviour.
-As a result, their children are less aware of the boundaries of appropriate behaviour.
-They also have poorer impulse control and more behavioural issues.
+- More rash and aggressive – Parents who are permissive do not control or manage their children’s behavior.
+As a result, their children are less aware of the boundaries of appropriate behavior.
+They also have poorer impulse control and more behavioral issues.
 When confronted with a stressful circumstance, they are more prone to turn to aggressiveness.

 - More likely to engage in delinquency, substance abuse, and alcohol abuse – Children with permissive parents are more likely to be connected with crime, substance misuse, and alcohol-related disorders, according to studies, since they have poor impulse control.

 - Worse social abilities – According to studies, children raised by permissive, disengaged parents have less empathy, which leads to poor social skills.
-They are more likely to engage in anti-social behaviour.
+They are more likely to engage in anti-social behavior.

 Permissive Vs. Uninvolved Parenting

 Uninvolved parenting, sometimes known as negligent parenting, is similar to permissive parenting in that children are frequently permitted to make their own decisions.
 Permissive parents are warm and caring toward their children, but uninvolved parents are not.

 This parenting style takes the “laissez-faire” approach to its logical conclusion: children are not given many rules or guidelines.
 Because their parents are so hands-off with their children, those kids effectively raise themselves.
 So, while uninvolved parents demand little from their children, it isn’t all fun and games for the kids.